draga79/NotiMail/README.md

   - Moved the configuration reading to the top of the script to make it globally accessible.
   - Updated the logging setup to use the log file location from the config file (`LogFileLocation`).
 If not set, it defaults to `notimail.log`.
   - Modified the `DatabaseHandler` class to use the database location from the config file (`DataBaseLocation`).
 If not set, it defaults to `processed_emails.db`.
+  - Improved Logging: Logs now include thread names, providing clearer insights into operations.
+  - Stability Upgrades: Enhanced handling of 'BYE' responses from servers.
+Plus, in case of connection loss, the tool will now auto-retry to maintain smooth operations.
+  - Socket Timeout: Adjusted the default socket timeout setting to further optimize responsiveness.
 - **Configuration (`config.ini`):**
   - Introduced a new `[GENERAL]` section.
 You can specify `LogFileLocation` and `DataBaseLocation` within this section to set the desired paths for the log file and database, respectively.